Does this test have other names?

 This test checks your stool sample for trypsin and chymotrypsin, two enzymes made by the pancreas.
 The test measures how well your pancreas is working if you have cystic fibrosis (CF).

-CF prevents the páncreas from making its normal digestive enzymes.
+CF stops the pancreas from making its normal digestive enzymes.
 In most cases, this problem shows up during the first years of life.

 Children with CF often have trouble absorbing nutrients from their food.
 They may not put on weight and grow normally.
 Most people with CF live into their 20s and 30s, but this requires proper medical care such as treatments for lung problems and replacement pancreatic enzymes to help with digestion.

-Based on the results from this test, your doctor may prescribe replacement pancreatic enzymes.
+Based on the results from this test, your healthcare provider may prescribe replacement pancreatic enzymes.

 Why do I need this test?

-You may need this test if you have CF and your doctor suspects that your pancreas isn't working the way it should.
+You may need this test if you have CF and your healthcare provider suspects that your pancreas isn't working the way it should.
 Signs and symptoms that may mean your pancreas is not working properly include:

 What other tests might I have along with this test?

-Your doctor may order other tests to look at how your pancreas is working.
+Your healthcare provider may order other tests to look at how your pancreas is working.
 These include:

 Elastase and fat.
 Elastase is an enzyme that breaks down protein.
 Low levels of elastase or high levels of fat in your stool mean that you may have a problem with your pancreas.

 Pancreatic function.
-Your doctor will stimulate your pancreas to make fluid and then collect it from your small intestine.
+Your provider will stimulate your pancreas to make fluid and then collect it from your small intestine.

 What do my test results mean?